 In people with kidney failure, many doctors recommend dialysis when blood tests show that the kidneys can no longer filter waste products adequately and the accumulating waste products cause problems.
 For acute kidney injury, doctors continue dialysis until the person’s blood test results indicate that adequate kidney function has been restored.
 For people with chronic kidney disease, dialysis may be used as long-term therapy or as a temporary measure until the person can receive a kidney transplant Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more .
 Short-term or urgent dialysis can also be used to remove fluids, certain drugs, or poisons from the body.

 Making the decision to begin long-term dialysis is not easy because it entails a major change in lifestyle, including a dependency on machines to maintain life.
 However, for most people, a successful dialysis program results in an acceptable quality of life.
-Most people undergoing dialysis are able to eat a tolerable diet, have normal blood pressure, and avoid progression of nerve damage, severe anemia (a decrease in the number of red blood cells, which carry oxygen to the cells of the body), and other severe complications.
+Most people undergoing dialysis are able to eat a tolerable diet and have normal blood pressure.

 Dialysis usually requires the effort of a team of people: